wblabio/wgact/src/readme.txt

 * Tweak: Added a new array with additional product attributes (like brand which is calculated)
 * Tweak: added ability to load traits in autoload.php
 * Tweak: Bumped up WC version
+* Tweak: Added an additional is_array() check in order to avoid a PHP 7.4 notice when checking the environment

 = 1.8.14 =